 All speakers shall conduct themselves in a civil, respectful and orderly manner in accordance with the District's Code of Conduct.
-The Board President will be responsible for orderly conduct of the meeting, time management, for adhering to any time limits and determining the appropriateness of the subject being presented.
+The Board President will be responsible for orderly conduct of the meeting, time management, and determining the appropriateness of the subject being presented.
 The Board President shall have the right to discontinue any presentation which violates this policy.

 Members of the public wishing to make formal presentations before the Board must make a request at least ten (10) days before the Board Meeting with the District Clerk so that such presentations may be scheduled on the agenda.
-The Board reserves the right to reject requests for such presentations, and to limit the time for such presentations, or schedule the presentation for a future meeting.
+The Board reserves the right to reject requests for such presentations, limit the time for such presentations, or schedule the presentation for a future meeting.